ChrstphrHll/npc_gen/students/Audree Dixon.md

 year: 1
 guild: Alderden
 partyID: 56
+tags:
+- Human
+- Monk
+- Assault
+- 1st
+- Alderden
 ---
 # Audree Dixon
 ---
 ### Description
 - 1st year Human Monk in Alderden
-- straight lighter blonde hair that's braided with turquoise ribbon (med), Pale Green eyes, and Fair skin
+- straight lighter blonde hair that's braided with turquoise ribbon (med), Blue eyes, and Fair skin
 - Is Clean and Licentious, and has Commonality as their ideal

 ### Organizations